Design of Digital Cultural Products

-The specialization in “Digital Cultural Product Design” focuses on potential scenarios for each “cultural projection”, combined with cutting-edge technologies such as two-dimensional and three-dimensional graphics (2D and 3D Graphics), mobile technologies, virtual and mixed reality (Virtual and Mixed Reality).
-Emphasis is placed on synthesizing theoretical frameworks related to cultural representation, along with practical recording, management, and presentation of cultural data in the form of digital applications.
-In this context, the courses combine acquiring knowledge about methods and techniques for creating “digital narratives” with cultural content, along with familiarization with technologies used in various fields for creating web-based and standalone multimedia applications.
+The specialization “Design of Digital Cultural Products” focuses on the possible “scenarios” of each “cultural projection”, combined with cutting-edge technologies, such as two-dimensional (2D) and three-dimensional (3D) graphics, mobile technologies, virtual and mixed reality.
+Emphasis is placed on the synthesis of theoretical models related to cultural representation with practices of how to record, manage and display cultural data in the form of digital applications.
+Within this framework, the courses combine students’ acquisition of knowledge of the methods and techniques of how to construct “digital narratives” with cultural content as well as students’ familiarization with the technologies used in various fields for the creation of web-based and stand-alone multimedia applications.

 Winter Semester